 Organic Hemp Certification

-The USDA has issued an instruction stating that “For hemp produced in the United States, only industrial hemp, produced in accordance with the 2014 Farm Bill, as articulated in the Statement of Principles on Industrial Hemp issued on August 12, 2016 by USDA, may be certified as organic, if produced in accordance with USDA organic regulations.”
+Crop production of hemp began to be certified in the USA after the passage of the 2014 Farm Bill.
+However, the USDA placed limits on that certification and issued an instruction stating that “For hemp produced in the United States, only industrial hemp, produced in accordance with the 2014 Farm Bill, as articulated in the Statement of Principles on Industrial Hemp issued on August 12, 2016 by USDA, may be certified as organic, if produced in accordance with USDA organic regulations.”

 Additional resources that may be useful to operations growing organic hemp: